 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

 Do you want to go glamping in an RV but want the experience to be as stress-free as possible?
 An RV offers the comfort of home but driving and setting it up can be a steep learning curve.
 Plus, towing a travel trailer can be tricky and it’s easy to damage your own vehicle and the camper.
 If you don’t want to drive an RV or tow a travel trailer, having an RV delivered and set up at your campsite is an excellent option!

 We rent out our travel trailer and have delivered it for our renters.
 In addition, we are part of groups with thousands of RV owners who rent out their rigs.
 I’ll tell you about how much it will cost to have an RV delivered.
 Then, make sure to read the list of questions you must ask before having a camper delivered.
 After helping my own renters and reading through all the issues of other RV owners, I want to help you avoid any expensive problems that could ruin your vacation.

-Many companies will deliver an RV and set it up at a campsite for you.
+An RV can be delivered and set up at a campsite for $50 to $200.
 The delivery fee generally includes a flat fee plus an additional per-mile cost.
-Having an RV delivered will cost between $50 to $150 for the first 50 to 100 miles.
+For example, RV delivery may cost between $50 to $150 for the first 50 to 100 miles.
 Some companies will deliver for an additional $1 to $3 per mile after the flat fee.

 Why Have an RV Delivered and Setup at a Campsite